 Cook's Notes: Makes between 30 and 40, depending on how thick you roll them.
 Sometimes you will need all of the flour, sometimes you'll need less - depends on the weather, rain, humidity, etc. in my opinion!

 Lagniappe: Easy Cheater Beignets

 From the Kitchen of Deep South Dish

-1 or 2 cans of plain refrigerator biscuits
+1 or 2 cans of regular (small) refrigerator biscuits

 Powdered sugar, sifted

 Preheat fryer to 360 degrees.
 Roll out the biscuits until they are thin.
-Cut in half and drop in the hot oil, browning on one side until golden, flip and brown on the other side.
+Cut in quarters or halves and drop in the hot oil, browning on one side until golden, flip and brown on the other side.
 Remove and drain on paper towels, sprinkle with sifted powdered sugar and serve immediately.

 ☛ Are you on Facebook?
 If you haven't already, come and join the party!
 We have a lot of fun & there's always room for one more at the table.

 |Photo Credit Fuzzy at Flickr / CC BY-NC 2.0|